Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMTimeInput.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## INPUTS
 ### None.
-You cannot pipe input to New-AMTimeInput.
+You cannot pipe input to `New-AMTimeInput`.

 ## OUTPUTS
 ### System.Collections.Hashtable
 Returns a hashtable representing the Input.Time element.

 ## NOTES
-Time inputs in Adaptive Cards:
+- Time inputs in Adaptive Cards:
-- Values are typically in 24-hour format (HH:MM)
+  - Values are typically in 24-hour format (HH:mm).
-- The display format may vary based on user locale settings
+  - The display format may vary based on user locale settings.
-- Not all Adaptive Card hosts support all time input features consistently
+  - Not all Adaptive Card hosts support all time input features consistently.
+- Currently, time inputs are only supported in Outlook on the web.
+- A warning is displayed when this function is used to indicate limited support.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/Input.Time.html](https://adaptivecards.io/explorer/Input.Time.html)